Definitions of Business Intelligence

 - Benchmark data against competitor and historical data for continuous improvements.

-- Identify areas to cut costs and for budget allocation.
+- Identify and analyze areas to cut costs and for budget allocation.

 - Boost internal productivity by spending time on what’s important.